keif/cards-against-humanity/README.md

-# Cards Against Humanity - Online Multiplayer
+# Phucking Cards

-A free, real-time multiplayer online version of [Cards Against Humanity](https://www.cardsagainsthumanity.com/), the popular party card game.
+A free, real-time multiplayer online party game inspired by [Cards Against Humanity](https://www.cardsagainsthumanity.com/).
 Play with friends from any device with an internet connection.

 **Based on:** [yusufameri/cards-against-humanity](https://github.com/yusufameri/cards-against-humanity)